Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Evaluation

 \subsection{RQ1: Bug-Finding Effectiveness}

-Figure~\ref{fig:bugfinding} shows the cumulative distribution of bug-discovery times using the three tools across 53 buggy programs from the two benchmarks, averaging over 20 repetitions.
+Fig.~\ref{fig:bugfinding} shows the cumulative distribution of bug-discovery times using the three tools across 53 buggy programs from the two benchmarks, averaging over 20 repetitions.

 In SCTBench (Fig.~\ref{fig:bugfinding-sctbench}), {\tool}-Random is most effective, detecting all 28 bugs after 100 seconds on average.
-JPF-Random quickly detects 20 bugs within the first 10 seconds on average but cannot identify the remaining 8 bugs even after running for 10 minutes on each target. \rr-Chaos is the least effective, finding only 8 bugs during the experiment.
+JPF-Random quickly detects 20 bugs within the first 10 seconds on average but cannot identify the remaining 8 bugs even after running for 10 minutes on each target. \rr-Chaos is the least effective, finding only 8 bugs during the experiment. \diffadd{JPF missed one bug due to its incomplete implementation of \code{AtomicLong.set()}.
+The remaining 6 bugs involve atomicity violations---concurrent read/write operations requiring specific thread interleavings to manifest.
+JPF likely failed to detect these due to limited exploration caused by its performance overhead (see also \hyperref[sec:eval-performance]{RQ2}).
+For example, in one benchmark program (\texttt{TwoStage100Bad}) \tool{} explored 14,800 schedules in the time bound whereas JPF could explore only 1,700 schedules.}

 In JaConTeBe (Fig.~\ref{fig:bugfinding-jacontebe}), {\tool}-Random and \rr-Chaos show the highest effectiveness, detecting 18 bugs on average.
 JPF-Random only identifies 7 bugs.
 It is worth noting that JPF failed to run 16 tests due to compatibility issues often stemming from missing support for certain JDK APIs, highlighting the importance of \emph{applicability}.
 A burst occurs around 30 seconds for \rr because it lacks a built-in deadlock detector, relying instead on the JaConTeBe harness, which runs its deadlock detector every 30 seconds.
 Why did {\tool} miss 7 bugs?
 We identified that 6 bugs are caused by data races (which is out of scope for \tool); of these, JPF identified one and \rr-Chaos identified two.
 The seventh miss for \tool was a real false negative---an undiscovered deadlock---that JPF also failed to detect but was successfully identified by \rr.